Resources

 How to improve your body’s magnesium absorption

-Medical issues and certain medications can hinder magnesium absorption, making it challenging for the body to maintain sufficient levels of this essential mineral.
-It includes:
+Medical issues and certain medications can hinder magnesium absorption, making it challenging for the body to maintain sufficient magnesium levels.
+This includes:

 • Children